 I wanted to setup my own studio and was interested in composing music for film and TV, so I enrolled on a BA in Music Composition for Professional Media 2004.
 I got the best computer I could afford, a cheap soundcard, a pair of speakers and a microphone and setup a “studio” in the bedroom of a flat.
 From there the long journey began.

-I’ve also composed music for the Cbeebies BAFTA nominated series “Tee & Mo” and had my music used in an episode of Netflix Stranger Things and BBC’s “The Apprentice”.
+Outside of advertising I've worked on the trailers for "Sackboy: A Big Adventure" and "Watch Dogs: Legion" and I’ve also composed music for the Cbeebies BAFTA nominated series “Tee & Mo” and had my music used in an episode of Netflix Stranger Things and BBC’s “The Apprentice”.

 Along the way I’ve picked awards and nominations from British Arrows Craft Awards, One Show Awards, Music & Sound Awards, Vox Awards and Creative Circle.